Bankoga/golem/docs/config.md

 - Module Configs: Golem processing matrix components (groups) and their interconnections are defined via module function configs.
 A module config determines the internal properties of object, sans Links
 - Golem Configs: Each type of golem corresponds to a specific set of interconnected functions.
 Each function is defined via a key that corresponds to some module config, with the connections between modules largely being defined here.
-- ProcCycle Configs: Each functional part of a module corresponds to some specific group within a processing cycle.
+- ProcType Configs: Each functional part of a module corresponds to some specific group within a processing cycle.
 Each proc cycle consists of a number of groups which are the subdestinations of datapack addressess.

 ## Properties